Trump campaign loses legal fights in Georgia and Michigan, vows Nevada lawsuit | Politics

 He said a lawsuit would be filed in federal court to ask the judge to "stop the counting of improper votes."
 Joe Gloria, an election official in Clark County, told reporters there was no evidence of improper ballots being processed.

-Pennsylvania Democrats on Thursday filed papers in the U.S. Supreme Court saying although they would not oppose the Trump campaign's bid to intervene in a pending appeal in which Republicans seek to block late-arriving mail-in ballots in the state, it was premature for the court to act on the motion.
+A judge later in the day helped negotiate an agreement that a fixed number of observers from each campaign — up to 60 — could be admitted into parts of the city’s ballot-counting area inside the Pennsylvania Convention Center.
+Pennsylvania Democrats filed papers on Thursday in the U.S. Supreme Court saying that although they would not oppose the Trump campaign's bid to intervene in a pending appeal in which Republicans seek to block late-arriving mail-in ballots in the state, it was premature for the court to act on the motion.

+Trump has repeatedly said that he expects the Supreme Court, which has a 6-3 conservative majority including three justices he appointed, to have a key role in determining the outcome.
+"We think there’s going to be a lot of litigation," Trump told reporters on Thursday, adding that "it’s going to end up perhaps in the highest court in the land.”

+But it is unlikely the Supreme Court would have the final word in any decisive way and any challenge would have to make its way through the usual court process, legal experts say.

 ALSO READ